Dev-Lords/Facility-Pro/README.md

 Once this is done, make sure to save the file, and the run the app using:

+npm install
 npm run dev

+## Note:
+This requires that you have Node.js installed on your device.

 # NAVIGATING THE REPOSITORY
  The repository contains all the files that have to do with Facility pro's front and back end.